About Monica Cady

 Monica spent time in her gardens eating gooseberries, mulberries, and watching birds.
 Her Ojibwe grandfather took her on many nature walks to do bird watching.
 Nojmuk’s original formulation came from a deep love & appreciation of traditional plant medicines.
 A Lakota elder taught her that "the spirit of the plant can take away the spirit of the disease."
 Monica is a member of the Sault Tribe & loves to forage for wild edible in her tribe's 1836 Ceded territory located in Michigan.

-Monica resides seperately in the Upper Peninsula of Michigan where she continues working for Herbal Lodge part time and enjoys gardening and offering plant walks.
+Pursuing her interest in gardening, Monica resides in the Upper Peninsula of Michigan where she enjoys gardening and offering plant walks.